1. What are the primary goals of the Special Music School?

 Our goal is to provide an education for musically gifted students that combines a highly structured music curriculum with a standards-based academic program.
 The music curriculum at the Special Music School lays the foundation for the pursuit of a career in music without compromising academics.

 2. Does the academic program suffer to make time for the music?

 The academic program is as important as the music program.
-Our small classes (15 children per class) make it possible to have a rigorous and innovative academic curriculum that rivals that of any school in the city.
-In fact, SMS has been among the highest scoring schools in the entire New York State for both ELA and Math standardized tests.
+Our small classes make it possible to have a rigorous and innovative academic curriculum that rivals that of any school in the city.
+In fact, the SMS lower school has been among the highest-scoring schools in the entire New York State for both ELA and Math standardized tests.

 3. Approximately how much time is spent on academic subjects and how much on music?

-Every child (K–12) has two private lessons per week on an instrument, in addition to at least three other music classes, which might include Theory, Solfege, Chorus, Dalcroze Eurhythmics or Music History and performance classes.
+Every student (K–12) has a private lesson (either in school or with their own private teacher) each week, in addition to at least three other music classes, which might include Theory, Solfege, Chorus, Dalcroze Eurhythmics or Music History and performance classes.